openknowledgebe/open-education/api.md

 #### DiversityGroup <a id="DiversityGroup"></a> ([example](./examples/#DiversityGroup))
 DiversityGroups are representations of a community groups a student can be part of, like for example male/female.
-DiversityGroups have a set of mandatory properties.
-Fields marked **in bold letters** are mandatory.

 <div class="table-wrapper" markdown="1">
 {:.doc-table4}